lesserkuma/GBA_MultiMenu/README.md

 If the cartridge has no battery installed, the ROMs must be patched for batteryless SRAM saving with maniac's [Automatic batteryless saving patcher](https://github.com/metroid-maniac/gba-auto-batteryless-patcher/).

+On battery-equipped cartridges, when starting a game from the menu, the previously played game's save data will be read from SRAM and stored to permanent flash memory.
+To skip this, you can hold the SELECT button while starting the game.

 ## Compatibility
 Tested repro cartridges:
 - 100SOP with MSP55LV100S